ChristopherCarver/Guides/ServiceNow/CSDM - Practical Guide.md

 - you have multiple teams or sub-teams that provide tiered support?
 - you have multiple IT departments within multiple companies within the same organization?

-To address these issues, devise a standard which is appended to service definition names to make them unique.
-Consider using additional attributes to differentiate service names.
-For example, you could include a unique identifier, such as a department code or location, in the service name.
+- you have multiple teams in different locales?

+Though service records contain various fields, the services cannot cover all the various scenarios that make your company unique.
+The go to for some is to create custom fields and there are cases where this would be applicable.
+If you can forsee duplicate service names, consider using additional attributes to differentiate services by their names.

 I prefer a _”pill”_ or _”block”_ approach for naming standards.
 A _”pill”_ uses parentheses and a _”block”_ uses square brackets to append tags to service names to make them unique.
+I have not run into a case where I would use both a pill and block style for naming convensions on the same platform; either will suffice in ServiceNow.
 Within the pill or block the standard of tags can be defined and set apart.

 The standards below are examples based on needing to support 8 different clients on the same instance of ServiceNow.
 Your mileage will vary based on your organization’s structures.
+Take this an idea and implement your own version that best fits your organization's style.

 ##### Scenario
-The following scenario is used when showing examples of the various services to be defined.
+I will be using the following scenario as an example for defining various services.

-A hypothetical organization is comprised of 3 companies (ABA, CAC, and DEL) with each having their own IT department.
+A hypothetical organization is comprised of 3 companies (COM1, COM2, and COM3) with each having their own IT department.
 Each of these companies have an Identity and Access Management (IAM) team.
-All three companies use a multi-service provider (MSP) named ZET to handle all tier 1 service desk calls for IAM requests and incidents.
-The ABA company has outsourced tier 2 support to external vendor QED.
+All three companies use a multi-service provider (MSP1) to handle all tier 1 service desk calls for IAM requests and incidents.
+The COM1 company has outsourced tier 2 support to external vendor EXT1.
 And then all 3 companies provide final support.

 #### Technical Service